  ANSWERS TO APPENDIX A QUESTIONS

-1. What type of relationship would you expect between the following: (a) sales of hot dogs and sales of hot dog buns, (b) the price of winter coats and sales of winter coats, (c) the price of personal computers and the production of personal computers, (d) sales of toothbrushes and sales of cat food, (e) number of children in a family and the number of toys in a family.
+1. For each of the following, what type of relationship would you expect between the variables? (a) Sales of hot dogs and sales of hot dog buns (b) The price of winter coats and sales of winter coats (c) The price of personal computers and the production of personal computers (d) Sales of toothbrushes and sales of cat food (e) The number of children in a family and the number of toys in a family

 (a) Hot dogs and hot dog buns are complementary goods, a concept discussed in Chapter 3.
 One would expect the quantity of hot dog buns to be directly related to the quantity of hot dogs, ceteris paribus.